AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to change owner of the file
+A script to create an empty file - hello